 Alma | Proust

 I have been following Milli Proust for years on Instagram and was so excited when she decided to start offering seeds.
-Milli recently joined forces with Paris Alma to further expand the cottage business which includes a small flower farm, floral design services, and a seed and garden shop.
-Their current collection includes more than 70 varieties that are easy to grow and great for design work.
+In partnership with Paris Alma, their Sussex-based cottage business comprises a small flower farm, floral design services, and a seed and garden shop, which includes varieties that are both easy to grow and great for design work.
 Each seed packet has a colorful, painted illustration of the variety plus a simple sowing guide.

 Chiltern Seeds

-This U.K.-based company has been offering rare specialty varieties since 1975.
+This Oxfordshire-based company has been offering rare specialty varieties since 1975.
 They have a great selection of flower, vegetable, and herb seeds, along with grasses and wildflowers.
-They are my go-to source for hard-to-find cut flower varieties that you can’t get anywhere else, and their customer service is great.
+They are my go-to source for hard-to-find cut flower varieties that you can’t get anywhere else, and their customer service is outstanding.

 Grace Alexander Flowers

-Grace won a scholarship to attend one of our in-person workshops in 2017 and has since gone on to start her own seed company.
-If you want to be seriously inspired with a big ol’ dose of beauty, be sure to check out her website, where she offers a small range of sweet pea seed plus seeds for natural dye plants.
-In order to access her garden-grown seed offering, you have to be part of her membership site, Gather.
+Grace won a scholarship to attend one of our in-person workshops in 2017 and now has her own seed company based in Somerset.
+If you want to be seriously inspired, be sure to check out her beautiful website, where she offers sweet pea seeds in addition to seeds for natural dye plants.
+To access her garden-grown seed offerings, you have to register for her membership site, Gather.

 Green & Gorgeous

-We had the incredible pleasure of getting to visit Green & Gorgeous on our epic trip through England in 2019.
-Rachel Siegfried (pictured above) is a gifted farmer-florist and recently released a line of specialty seed that she has grown and harvested on her flower farm.
+We had the incredible pleasure of visiting Green & Gorgeous in Oxfordshire on our epic trip through England in 2019.
+Rachel Siegfried (pictured above) is a gifted farmer-florist and curates a line of specialty seed that she grows and harvests on her flower farm.
 Each variety is chosen for its “growability,” floral design attributes, and specific color and form.
 Rachel’s photos are heartbreakingly beautiful, and her perennial selection is incredibly inspiring.
-I can’t wait to see where she takes her seed line in the future, and I only wish I could get my hands on these treasured varieties.
+I can’t wait to see where she takes her seed line, and I wish gardeners in the U.S. could get their hands on these treasured varieties.

 Higgledy Garden